GoraNetwork/off-chain-starter/README.md

 Like other types of Gora oracle requests, off-chain requests are made by calling the `request` method of the main Gora smart contract.
 The `request_type` call parameter must be set to `3`, signifying that it is an off-chain computation request.
-The `request_args` argument is populated with request specification which is the encoded instance of the following *Algorand ABI* type:
+The `request_args` argument is populated with the request specification which is an encoded instance of the following *Algorand ABI* type:

  * `apiVersion: uint32` - minimum off-chain API version required, currently must be set to `1`.